 More than 20 years ago I entered University of Ghana as a premed student in the Faculty of Science.
-One important thing about having the opportunity to spend time on the University Campus rather than starting right out in the medical school in Accra was the opportunity afforded us to interact with students pursuing other courses of study.
+The opportunity to start my college experience on the University Campus in Legon enabled me to interact with students pursuing other courses of study.
 I was fortunate and ended in the hall of my choice Commonwealth Hall.
-This dorm had earned itself the reputation of inculcating independent thought and leadership among its students.
-It is not easy to determine if this reputation is well earned or if this was just a myth propagated by students drunk on the cult of their own self importance.
-Some just considered students from this hall just plan rude and in many situations it would be a challenge to dispute such a charge.
+This dorm had earned itself the reputation of inculcating independence of thought and leadership among its students.
+It is difficult to determine if this reputation is well earned or if this was just a myth propagated by students drunk on their own cult of self importance.
+Many considered students from this hall as just plan rude and in many situations it would be a challenge to dispute such a charges.

-If we are to believe his words then we lose a significant human skill and curtail our experience when we refuse to interact in a positive manner with those with whom we disagree.
-We may all be losing the skills needed to listen to speech or thoughts that may appear to be cutting through the fabric of who we are without lashing out at its source.
+If we believe his words then we lose a significant human skill and curtail our experience by limiting ourselves to likeminded individuals.
+We may all be losing the skills needed to listen to speech or thoughts that appear to cut through the fabric of who we are without lashing out at its source.
 I recently heard that a former student of Commonwealth Hall in University of Ghana had been involved in an argument that ended up with one slashing the throat of the other.

-I dedicate this post to the memory of the unfortunate young man affectionately called Chief Tipsy by his colleagues.
-Yes, even in my so called bastion of free speech where we would sit at at dusk and talk and mostly argue about anything from science, religion to politics is also losing the art of tolerance.
-Tolerance however is a very human trait and we may be losing it partly due to the fact that today’s interactions lack some key human elements.
+This post is dedicated to the memory of the unfortunate young man affectionately called Chief Tipsy by his colleagues.
+Yes, even in my so called bastion of free speech where we would sit at dusk and talk and mostly argue about anything from science, religion to politics is also losing the art of tolerance.
+Tolerance however is a very human trait.
+I believe we may be losing it partly due to the fact that today’s interactions lack some key human elements.
 Dissenting opinions are not easy to listen to, so in a digital world where it is easy to tune people out by just unfriending them or just deciding not to follow them we avoid people who express dissenting views.

 The question that I would like to ask though is, how do we listen with respect without attacking those with whom we disagree.
 How do we achieve this safely without broken noses and shedding blood?

-- We would need to listen more without feeling locked into our cultural or ideological positions.
+- We need to learn to listen more without feeling locked into our cultural or ideological positions.

-- We must understand that our beliefs and ideas do not define us; we must allow our experience to define our path.
+- Understand that our beliefs and ideas do not define us; we must allow our experience to define our path.

 - In all things we must understand that our own safety and the safety of our family, friends and colleagues are more important than our ideologies.

-Whilst these would not stop us from fighting each other with our words and ideas, I believe my work is done if we can understand that at this is all a very enjoyable game.
+Whilst these would not stop us from fighting each other with our words and ideas, I believe my work is done if we can understand that all these fights are debates are part of a well crafted game.

 By Dr. Leonard Sowah an Internal Medicine Physician in Baltimore, Maryland